 From the 16th century the old courtyard, the pulpit (which is called the pulpit of Galileo Galilei, since he could lecture from it), and the world’s first anatomical theater (1594) have been preserved.
 A visit to the university is possible with an excursion (several times a week).

 Now we are going to the huge Palace of Justice (Palazzo della Ragione, or Salon, letter G on the plan).

-Monuments along one of the walls are dedicated to the famous people of Padua, including Titus Livius.
+Statues along one of the walls are dedicated to the famous people of Padua, including Titus Livius.
 The huge Trojan horse standing in the Salon was created in the 15th century.
 The salon can be seen every day except Mon (entrance from Piazza delle Erbe).

 The lower floor is still occupied by retail shops (you can go right through under the building).
 And from the side of the complex of palaces they arrange an extensive market.

 After the fire of 1420, the Great Council was moved to the Loggia Gran Guardia (1496, H) in Signoria Square.

 On the same square is the Palace of the Captain (Palazzo del Capitanio) of the 16th century, the clock tower and the medieval church of San Clemente.

 The construction of the Loggia was completed by the Pisan architect Falconetto, who began the Renaissance in the architecture of Padua.
 He also owns the bronze doors of the Captain’s palace.